stuerp/foo_vis_spectrum_analyzer/docs/README.md

 - Graph X-axis and Y-axis settings
   - Select *Off* or *None* to prevent the axis from being rendered.
 - Channel pair selection: Determines which channels will be plotted against each other.
+- Swap channels to determine which channel uses the X axis and which one uses the Y axis.
 - X and Y signal gain
 - Phosphor effect settings